AustinFinell/AustinFinell/README.md

 - 👋 Hi, I’m @AustinFinell
 - 👀 I’m interested in learning everything I can about AI and machine learning
-- 🌱 I’m currently learning Python usint the CodeCademy pro course for machine learning
+- 🌱 I’m currently learning Python using the CodeCademy pro course for machine learning
 - 💞️ I’m looking to collaborate on any beginner projects or interview projects where I can get my feet wet
 - 📫 How to reach me: austin.finell@gmail.com